 We consider all requests for filming (movie, television, or commercial, etc.) or photography.
 Please review these Location Guidelines.
 They spell out fees and procedures for these types of projects.
 Please also note that no permits will be issued for weekends from April 1 through October 23.

-Please note that a Location Agreement must accompany all projects.
+Please note that a Location Agreement and Filming Application, which we will review and respond within two weeks after submission, must accompany all projects.
 Please also note that the Aquarium reserves the absolute right to grant or deny permission to shoot and to determine the terms under which shooting will be permitted.

 2. Location Fees.
 Location fees are set by the Aquarium depending upon a variety of factors, such as the nature and purpose of the project, its intended market, its potential promotional value to the Aquarium, the potential disruption to the aquarium, the extent to which the Aquarium is required to support the project, and the extent to which the rights to the final product are shared with the aquarium.